Low Country Bamboo

 About Bamboo

-Clumping Bamboo is Non-Invasive!
+Clumping Bamboo is NOT Invasive!

 There are two types of bamboo: running and clumping.
 The running variety is what typically comes to mind when people talk about how bamboo is invasive and has taken over somebody’s yard.
 However, clumping bamboo is quite the opposite.